 by Jim Britton and RE Baxter (1999) from Corrosion99

 Coatings, backed up by cathodic protection (CP), is the corrosion control method of choice for steel structures exposed directly to seawater in the deep ocean.
 The fixed structures associated with oil and gas production are most often protected by galvanic anodes as opposed to impressed current CP systems.
-Galvanic anodes are preferred on these structures because of the high degree of reliability normally associated with such systems, this reliability translates directly to a reduction of risk.
-The consequences of a corrosion related failure in this type of equipment could be economically devastating to the operator and could have potentially serious environmental impact.
-Therefore, we must ensure that cathodic protection systems for deep water work right, first time, every time, no exceptions!
+Galvanic anodes are preferred on these structures because of the high degree of reliability normally associated with such systems, and this reliability translates directly to a reduction of risk.
+The consequences of a corrosion-related failure in this type of equipment could be economically devastating to the operator and could have potentially serious environmental impacts.
+Therefore, we must ensure that cathodic protection systems for deep water work right, first time, every time with no exceptions!

-Basic Design Tips - Design Conservatively: The cost of many deep water projects may be measured in hundreds of millions of dollars, the cost of the galvanic anodes for such projects is usually measured in tens or hundreds of thousands.
+Basic design tips - design conservatively: The cost of many deep water projects may be measured in hundreds of millions of dollars, but the cost of the galvanic anodes for such projects is usually measured in tens or hundreds of thousands.
 CP is cheap!
-Use it wisely, over optimizing CP designs can lead to under-design.
-If there is no weight constraint, a high level of system redundancy should be routinely applied, 30% more anode material than the worst case estimate makes a great deal of sense in most cases.
+Use it wisely because over-optimizing CP designs can lead to under-design.
+If there is no weight constraint, a high level of system redundancy should be routinely applied.
+30% more anode material than the worst case estimate makes a great deal of sense in most cases.

-Conservative design practice is particularly important when dealing with deep water pipelines or flowlines.
-The usual bracelet anodes fitted to the pipelines may be damaged during the pipeline installation, this could render them inoperative, be sure to make adequate allowances for this potential damage.
+Conservative design practice is particularly important when dealing with deep-water pipelines or flowlines.
+The usual bracelet anodes fitted to the pipelines may be damaged during the pipeline installation.
+This could render them inoperative, so be sure to make adequate allowances for this potential damage.
 The use of protective cast polyurethane tapers around anodes has gained much popularity in recent years.
 These cast-in-place tapers are relatively inexpensive and provide excellent protection to the anode from impact or mechanical snagging during the pipe lay operation.

-Basic Design Tips - Coating Deterioration: Depending who you ask, you will receive differing opinions on how a coating performs in long term seawater immersion.
+Basic design tips - coating deterioration: Depending who you ask, you will receive differing opinions on how a coating performs in long-term seawater immersion.
 What is the initial damage percentage?
 What is the projected bare area percentage at the end of the design life?
 The Det Norske Veritas (DnV) RP 8401 (1993) "Cathodic Protection Design" gives some extremely conservative recommendations in sections 6.4 and 6.5.
 Using this code would have some coating systems 100% failed in less than 20 years.
-There are escape clauses e.g. section 6.4.7 reads; "Operator's experience of a specific paint coating system may justify the use of less conservative coating breakdown factors than specified in this document."
+There are escape clauses - e.g. section 6.4.7 - that reads; "Operator's experience of a specific paint coating system may justify the use of less conservative coating breakdown factors than specified in this document."
 Common sense, with a conservative approach should rule.

 In summary, designing CP for deep, cold water versus shallower, warmer water, requires the following changes in design approach: Use higher current densities and use higher seawater resistivity values to compute anode current output.
 These two factors go a long way to justifying the wide use of coatings on deep water projects which are typically absent in shallow water.